oracle-livelabs/oci-migration/ebs-cm-landingzones/register/register.md

 1. Reference your `key-data.txt` file and locate the tenancy administrator credentials.

-2. Sign in to the Oracle Cloud Infrastructure console using the following:
+2. Sign in to the Oracle Cloud Infrastructure Console using the following:

     * **User name**: `Tenancy Admin Username`
     * **Password**: `Tenancy Admin Password`